Naga, Cebu: Economy

 The Naga Valley Industrial Park (NAVA) is a 36 ha Philippine Economic Zone Authority (PEZA)-registered industrial park in Barangay Cantao-an.
 Locators in NAVA include Cebu Mitsumi, Inc., Kyocera Kinseki Philippines, Inc., and Tokyo Microshaft Corporation.
 The industrial park was a part of the 250 ha New Cebu Township One (NCTO) of MRC Allied before it was acquired by Cebu City-based developer Primary Properties Corporation.

 Sports venues

-In December 2015, the Naga City government inaugurated the Teodoro Mendiola Sports Field and Oval, located along North Poblacion.
+In December 2015, the Naga City government officially opened the Teodoro Mendiola Sports Field and Oval, located along North Poblacion.
 Its inauguration was in time for its usage as the main venue for the 2016 Central Visayas Regional Athletic Association (CVIRAA) games in February.
 The ₱68 million project comprises a track and field oval, swimming pool (Olympic-sized), and basketball, tennis, and volleyball courts.

 2017 the first time a host became back-in-back in the venue for the CVIRAA again.